 Ancient Apparition: Land your ult, then he throws his.
 Even if the enemy try to run they still get stunned, so they always get hit by the blast.
 He also helps AOE magic nukers, and you have three skills to benefit from this.

 Bloodseeker: Another AOE silence with Blood Rite, and one that works very well with your ult.
 Combining your silences together can lock down a huge area and stop enemy supports from doing anything.
 Make sure you check to see if he wants to carry an urn himself, as only one urn can gain charges.
-Your ult is able to cancel TP's, but due to the minute long cooldown I recommend you do this sparringly and get Eul's early on, although stopping TP's improves his gank success by about 500%.
+Your ult is able to cancel and prevent TP's, but due to the minute long cooldown I recommend you do this sparingly and get Eul's early on, as stopping TP's improves his gank success by about 500%.

 Pudge: His hook breaker your ult, stunning the enemy and making it easier for him to follow up with his rot dismember combo.
 Your Q can also be used across trees to help him see juking enemies, but make sure you don't jump in front of his hook.